28 August 2023

 A very well-known startup in India recently started expanding in the UK and posted vacancy ads on LinkedIn.
 The public, at large, including some prospective recruiters mistook this Indian startup for a UK-based startup that had a similar sounding name.
 This came into the eyes of the UK-based startup and rounds of to and fro legal notices were ensued on the Indian startup.
 This delayed the Indian startup's expansion plans and also cost a substantial legal fee on top of settlement offers for coexisting in the UK market.

-Solution: In 2018, InMobi found a way to make inroads in the US Market by strategically partnering with Telecom giant ‘Sprint’ for digital marketing and data services, setting up offices in locations such as Kansas City and San Francisco.
-The partnership comes from the acquisition of Pinsight Media, the mobile advertising branch of Sprint that operates and advertises across verticals including consumer goods, retail, entertainment and finance by focusing on engaging consumer interaction by targeting and retention.
-The acquisition of Pinsight offers InMobi an infrastructure to combine network mobile services and integrating customer information, using data from wireless carriers to help companies better target ads on smartphones to the right audiences.
-Naveen Tewari, Founder and CEO at InMobi, said, “this industry-first acquisition allows InMobi and Sprint to work on our respective strengths together, and provides a global template for partnerships between advertising platforms and telcos”
+In 2018, InMobi strategically partnered with telecom giant ‘Sprint’ for digital marketing and data services to make inroads in the US market.
+Setting up offices in locations such as Kansas City and San Francisco, it acquired Pinsight Media, the mobile advertising branch of Sprint that operates and advertises across verticals, including consumer goods, retail, entertainment, and finance.
+The acquisition of Pinsight offers InMobi an infrastructure to combine network mobile services and integrating customer information, helping companies better target ads on smartphones to the right audiences.
+Naveen Tewari, Founder and CEO at InMobi, said, “this industry-first acquisition allows InMobi and Sprint to work on our respective strengths together and provides a global template for partnerships between advertising platforms and telcos.”

 Treelife Ventures Services Private Limited.

-All Rights Reserved. © 2020.
+All Rights Reserved. © 2022.